 Materials engineers design and create new materials and the processing technology to produce those materials.
 Job duties include analyzing materials and data, conducting tests, troubleshooting, monitoring performance, insuring quality control and creating documentation.

 Materials engineers may be responsible for developing new methods of testing, training technicians and lab workers, maintaining inventories and ordering supplies.
 Engineers must also stay up-to-date on industry standards, government regulations and new developments in their field.

 Education and Career Requirements for a Materials Engineer

 The BLS maintains that engineers usually need a bachelor's degree to obtain an entry-level job and a master's degree for advanced positions in product development.
 Bachelor's degree programs in materials science or materials engineering provide hands-on training.
 Courses in a materials engineering degree program may cover thermodynamics, bonding properties of polymers and inorganic material production.
 Some programs offer concentrations, such as metallurgy or electronic materials.

 According to a December 2010 job search on Monster.com, experience developing and processing materials is usually preferred.
 Job postings also indicate that some employers require applicants to have experience with relevant computer software, manufacturing processes and 3-dimensional modeling techniques.
 Though a Professional Engineer (PE) license is not a standard requirement to become a materials engineer, some states may require it; becoming a PE involves passing a series of exams.

 Materials engineers identify new uses for materials used in a range of products.
 A bachelor's degree is standard for entry-level positions, field experience is generally preferred, and some states require licensing.
-Projected job growth for materials engineers is lower than the average for all occupations until 2024.
+Job growth for materials engineers is projected to show little or no change until 2028.